-United Civil Construction undertook construction of the lagoon, which is lined with polyethylene and has a surface area of over 60,000m2.
+United Civil constructed the lagoon, which is lined with polyethylene and has a surface area of over 60,000m2.

-- The lagoon was constructed on farmland, home to large numbers of stock.
-United Civil Construction worked closely with farm management to ensure farming operations were not interrupted during the project.
+- constructing the lagoon on farmland that is home to large numbers of stock – we worked closely with farm management to ensure farming operations were not interrupted during the project

-- The works included the construction of deep subsoil drainage and a large toe drainage blanket beneath the lagoon embankment.
+- constructing deep subsoil drainage and a large toe drainage blanket beneath the lagoon embankment

-- Upgrades to the pump station were carried out under restricted timeframes, to ensure no disruption to the plant.
+- upgrading the pump station under restricted timeframes, to ensure no disruption to the plant

-- Extensive erosion and sediment control measures were constructed and the performance of these were strictly monitored to mitigate the environmental impact of the works
+- constructing extensive erosion and sediment control measures, then monitoring performance to mitigate the environmental impact

-- Ring fenced site, health and safety adapted to Fonterra’s permit to work system.
+- health and safety adapted to Fonterra’s permit to work system.